-Attackers often intend to use the details they intercept to craft tailored phishing emails.
+Attackers may use HTTPS spoofing or email hijacking to craft tailored phishing emails.

-When done right – such as a phony invoice or a bogus email from your bank asking you to log in to your account – these scams can be much more lucrative than simply gathering sensitive information and selling it on the dark web.
+When done right – such as a phoney invoice or a bogus email from your bank asking you to log in to your account – these scams are more lucrative than simply gathering sensitive information and selling it on the dark web.

 The good news is that if you can recognise the signs of a phishing scam, you can protect yourself from whatever techniques attackers use.